govau/service-manual/content/content-strategy/creating-user-centred-content/using-existing-research-data/identifying-existing-research.md

 ### [2]Previous research reports

-Many large organisations will already have conducted user research.
+Many large organisations will have already conducted user research.
 This research can help you identify different user groups and their needs.

 ### [2]Other organisational reports

 Other reports your organisation creates can also provide information on users.
-For example, annual reports and strategy documents.
-These often contain information on numbers and demographics of your users.
+For example, annual reports and strategy documents often contain information on user numbers and demographics.

-### [2]Client engagement or outreach teams
+### [2]Outreach teams

-Many organisations have teams that directly engage with clients.
+Many organisations have teams that engage directly with users.
 These teams can provide valuable insights.

 ### [2]Call centre data